josephg/egwalker-paper/reg-text.typ

 This allows us to efficiently transform the index of an operation from the prepare version into the effect version.
 If the character was already deleted in the effect version ($s_e = mono("Del")$), the transformed operation is a no-op.

-Besides the sequence of records, the internal state also includes a mapping from event ID to the record in the sequence affected by that event.
-On every $sans("apply")(e)$ we use the above process to identify the target record in the sequence, and then we store the mapping from $e.italic("id")$ to the target record ID.
+The above process allows $sans("apply")(e_i)$ to be performed efficiently.
+However, we also need to efficiently perform $sans("retreat")(e_i)$ and $sans("advance")(e_i)$ operations.
+Each of these operations modifies the prepare state $s_p$ of the record inserted or deleted by $e_i$.
+// For insert events, we modify the corresponding insert record with an _id_ of $i$, matching the event.
+// And for delete events, we modify the record of the item _deleted by_ the event.
+// Note that the event's index can't be used to locate the item, as the item's absolute position in the sequence may not match the event's index.
+The target record can't be looked up by its index.
+Instead, to find the item we maintain a second B-tree, mapping from each event's ID to the target record.
+The mapping stores a value depending on the type of the event:

+- For delete events, we store the ID of character _deleted by_ the event.
+- For insert events, we store a reference to the corresponding record in the sequence containing the inserted item.
+Specifically, we store a pointer to the leaf node in the first B-tree which contains the record.
+When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.

+On every $sans("apply")(e)$, after updating the sequence as above, we update this mapping based on the event.
 When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.

+This map allows us to advance or retreat in logarithmic time.

+// (Seph): I rewrote the above paragraph.
+This was your original text:
+// Besides the sequence of records, the internal state also includes a mapping from event ID to the record in the sequence affected by that event.
+// On every $sans("apply")(e)$ we use the above process to identify the target record in the sequence, and then we store the mapping from $e.italic("id")$ to the target record ID.
+// When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
-We can therefore ignore the operation index when retreating and advancing, and instead use the event ID to look up the record to be updated.
+// We can therefore ignore the operation index when retreating and advancing, and instead use the event ID to look up the record to be updated.
-To this end we maintain a second B-tree that is keyed by record ID, and which points at the leaf nodes of the first B-tree.
+// To this end we maintain a second B-tree that is keyed by record ID, and which points at the leaf nodes of the first B-tree.
-This tree allows us to advance or retreat in logarithmic time.
+// This tree allows us to advance or retreat in logarithmic time.
-When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.
+// When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.

 == Clearing the internal state <clearing>